Rogue Company: Reception

-The PC version of Rogue Company received "generally favorable reviews" from critics, according to review aggregator Metacritic.
+The Windows version of Rogue Company received "generally favorable reviews" from critics, according to review aggregator Metacritic.

 Various journalists were able to play an alpha version of the game at DreamHack Atlanta in November 2019.
 Philippa Warr described the game to PC Gamer as "Hi-Rez's grungy take on a co-op PVP shooter".
 Rectify Gaming stated, "Fully aware of the game still in the alpha phase of development, the build was an impressive show nonetheless."

 Gamereactor rated the game 7/10, saying "The title has simple enough mechanics, tight, great feeling gunplay and characters unique enough to keep the gameplay feeling fresh.
 Sure, it isn't without its flaws, but for a title that is looking to be around for the long run, Rogue Company is definitely showing early signs of what could be greatness".
 Screen Rant gave the game 3/5 stars, indicating "Rogue Company has grown into a fun third-person shooter that's fun with the right group, but it's not one that will hook players for the long haul".
 PC Gamer praised the playable characters and the game mechanics, stating "The carefree and casual nature of Rogue Company is a nice palette cleanser from more tense, tactical FPSes".
 Zack Zwiezen of Kotaku compared the game to Rainbow Six Siege and Fortnite, calling it "fine" and indicating "While Rogue Company isn’t very remarkable or exciting, it is genuinely well made".

 In December 2020, the studio announced that the game reached 15 million players.